 To give you more space

-The team could clearly relate more to free space than to the term "freedom" and we replaced the unclear meaning of "creative", which was very broad for us anyway, with the word "you".
+The team was much more comfortable with the term "Freiraum" than with the term "freedom" and we replaced the unclear meaning of "creative", which was very broad for us anyway, with the word "you".
 Knowing full well that this also refers to us as a team.

 Bringing Mission to Life